 This aligns with the United Nations Sustainable Development Goals – No.12: Responsible Consumption and Production.
 Goal No.13, 14, and 15: Climate Action, Life Below Water, Life On Land are also very much relatable to Zero Waste intentions.

 It is really the aim to reduce or not send anything to the incinerator, landfill, and ocean or simply, the aim to not throw anything away as an end result whether they are biodegradable, eco-friendly, or not.

-If our trash ended up in the landfill, nothing degrades.
+If our trash ends up in the landfill, nothing degrades.
 Not even paper.
-Landfills released methane gas, a greenhouse gas that’s 25 times more potent than CO2, traps heat in the atmosphere which causes global warming.
-Glaciers are melting at a rapid rate, sea level rises, some parts of the world will sink, and so on and so forth.
-Scientists predicted we only have 10 years left before we faced climate catastrophe which is irreversible.
+Landfills release methane gas, a greenhouse gas that’s 25 times more potent than CO2, traps heat in the atmosphere, contributing to global warming.
+Glaciers are melting at a rapid rate, sea level rises, some parts of the world will sink, so on and so forth.
+Scientists predicted we only have 10 years or less before facing climate catastrophe, which is irreversible.
 This is a climate emergency!
-No room for business as usual especially when most corporations are profits over planet.
+There is no room for business as usual, especially when most corporations focus on profits over the planet.

 Consumers are voting with their dollars.
 No demand, no supply.
 Stop buying crap so companies will stop making crap.
 Also, we already have everything that we’ve ever wanted.
 We just need to use them, lest they become useless.
 Be cautious of greenwashing too.
 When in doubt, don’t buy it.

 In 2018, I decided to go on a Zero Waste journey by applying the 5R principles in my life, switching from head to toes, one step at a time.
 I’ve also committed to zero shopping on new fashion items, especially fast fashion.
 Extremely challenging for a self-confessed shopaholic, hoarder, and collector, but I knew I needed a radical change to myself first before I could change the world.
 I embraced this change.